mlbridge/mlbridge.github.io/README.md

 # About

 This organisation was built with ❤️ by
-<a href="https://www.linkedin.com/in/chanakyaekbote/">Chanakya Ekbote</a>, as a
+<a href="https://www.linkedin.com/in/chanakyaekbote/">Chanakya Ekbote</a>, (a
-Google Summer of Code Student Developer 2020, as a part of the Cloud Native Computing Foundation, with lots of amazing support from some of the best mentors in the world,
+Google Summer of Code Student Developer, 2020), as a part of the Cloud Native Computing Foundation, with lots of amazing support from some of the best mentors in the world,
 <a href="https://www.linkedin.com/in/greenpau/">Paul Greenberg</a> and